• blogangle-right

 As of June 2025, Secureframe customer Manufacturing Consulting Concepts (MCC) already achieved CMMC Level 2 compliance and is able to provide that assurance when customers reach out for proof.

-Whether you’re a subcontractor handling FCI, SPD, or CUI or a prime bidding on major defense contracts, starting your compliance journey now is the best way to avoid a last-minute scramble—or worse, losing eligibility for new business.
+Whether you’re a subcontractor handling FCI, SPD, or CUI or a prime bidding on major defense contracts, prioritizing readiness now is the best way to prevent bottlenecks or lost business later.

 Recommended reading